caztcha/Inclusive-Persona-Extension/en/README.md

 Each sheet consists of the following three elements: context, problem(s), and solution(s), based on the idea of pattern language.

-- Type of disability / context
+- Context : Type of disability
-- Barriers to using the Web
+- Problems : Barriers to using the Web
 - Solutions

 It is a good idea to place each sheet alongside the personas so that they can be referenced by project stakeholders at any time.
 Each sheet has a context icon with a blank circle.
 You can add an image of the persona or the persona's name to make it easier to see the connection between the persona and the context.